Karate Martial Arts in Blairgowrie & Coupar Angus. Students from all over Tayside, Perth, Perthshire, Dundee, Angus & East Scotland.

 Practical Karate with the focus on Self Defence, Self Protection.
 Discover Self Motivation, Self Discipline, Self Confidence, Fitness, Health & Welbeing.

-Karate means “Empty Hand.
+Karate means "Chinese Hand" or “Empty Hand".

 It is a complete defensive martial art system that has evolved over the last 500 years, originating within the Okinawan Islands or the former Ryu Kyu Kingdom, a group of islands in east Asia.
 These islands are situated south west of Japan and south east of China and were for many generations, the crossroads of trade and cultural exchange between these two larger neighbours.